 Details field containing 1.2.3/bcl

-As with 1.2.3, the details field gets split based on the . character.
+As with 1.2.3, the details field is split based on the . character.
 1.2 is handled in the same way as 1.2.3 yielding Clarinet 1 and Clarinet 2 or Cl 1 and Cl 2.
 The third item from this split (3/bcl) goes through an additional split based on the / character.
 The 3 then gets treated in the same manner as we have seen previously yielding Clarinet 3 or Cl 3.
 The bcl gets looked up in the database of instruments.
 If it is found:

-• For PartInstruments, bcl is replaced with the default name of the found instrument.
+- For PartInstruments, bcl is replaced with the default name of the found instrument.
 In this case, the replacement is Bass Clarinet by default.

-• For PartAbbreviations, bcl is replaced with the default abbreviation of the found instrument.
+- For PartAbbreviations, bcl is replaced with the default abbreviation of the found instrument.
 In this case, the replacement is BCl by default.
 (Instruments with more than one abbreviation see benefit from standardisation here. e.g. the instrumentation code might contain pno or pf to represent piano.
 If your default abbreviation for piano is Pf, you get consistent use of Pf to represent piano parts.)

 If the abbreviation is not found, no replacement occurs and bcl is used as is.
 Finally, Clarinet 3 (Cl 3) gets combined with Bass Clarinet (BCl) along with Doubling Text (e.g. ” & ” or ” Doubing “) from Settings>FileNaming>Doubling Text to yield Clarinet 3 & Bass Clarinet or Cl 3 & BCl.